-Lilith Acadia is a PhD student in the Rhetoric Department at the University of California, Berkeley, studying justifications for violence.
-As a Graduate Student Instructor, ze has taught courses on the philosophy of love, composition as performance, and the rhetoric of social movements.
-After graduating from Smith College, Lilith held a Research Fulbright in Germany, received a graduate diploma in Philosophy from the University of St Andrews, and earned an M.St. in Women’s Studies from the University of Oxford.
+Lilith C. Acadia is a PhD candidate in the Rhetoric Department at the University of California, Berkeley, studying religion as a pretext for violence and rape discourse.
+Acadia teaches on the philosophy of love, composition as performance, discourses of religion, and the rhetoric of social movements.
+After graduating from Smith College, Acadia held a Research Fulbright in Germany, and earned an M.St. in Women’s Studies from the University of Oxford.